Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

     bin/buildout -n

+#### 3. Restart Plone

+    bin/plonectl restart

 #### 3. Migrate

-Start Plone and login to your site as the admin user.
+Start Plone and login to your site as admin.
 Go to site-setup, and click `Add-ons`.
 Find Bika LIMS in the list of activated addons, and click the "bika.lims" upgrade button.

 ***

 ### Windows Installation Steps

 #### 1. Download and Install Plone

-Download the latest version of the Plone 4.3.x Unified Installer from http://plone.org/products/plone/releases.
+Download the latest version of the Plone 4.3 Unified Installer from http://plone.org/products/plone/releases.
 Execute the installer and follow through the steps.
-For more information about installing Plone on Windows, visit: http://docs.plone.org/manage/installing/index.html

 > For this guide we will assume the default location of `C:\Plone43`

-#### 2. Installing Bika LIMS
+#### 2. Add Bika LIMS to your buildout.cfg

 Open `C:\Plone43\buildout.cfg` in a text editor